-The platforms chosen for this literature review focus on research and programs completed by or in collaboration with the MEMOTEXT team.
-For this literature review, posters, documents, presentations, and publications were reviewed both internally and externally by various commercial and academic groups.
-Findings of Review 1.0 Health Literacy Programs University of British Columbia (UBC): SmartMom In a 2017 collaboration with UBC, the effects of a program titled SmartMom https://www.smartmomcanada.ca/ were studied in pregnant women in the northern health authority in British Columbia.
+Methodology of Summary The platforms chosen for this literature summary focus on research and programs completed by or in collaboration with the MEMOTEXT team.
+Posters, documents, presentations, and publications in this summary were reviewed both internally and externally by various commercial and academic groups and presented at academic and industry meetings in Canada and the US.
+The summary included publications and presentations dated between 2012 and June 2023.
+Programs are described under the following sub-headings (applies to 2023 publications): - Program description. - Outcomes (eg adoption by a Ministry of Health, a Hospital Health System, pharmaceutical partner etc) - Publications, posters and oral presentations (citations for full publications provided in the bibliography) - Resources (program websites, webinars, press releases etc) - Program partners Contents of Summary 1.0 Health Literacy Programs 1.1 University of British Columbia (UBC): SmartMom Program description SmartMom is Canada's first validated pre-natal and postpartum adaptive SMS program that provides pregnancy resources to improve perinatal health literacy and pregnancy outcomes.
+It's also the first mHealth program for prenatal education to be endorsed by the Society of Obstetricians and Gynaecologists of Canada.
+In a 2017 collaboration with UBC, the effects of a program titled SmartMom were studied in pregnant women in the northern health authority in British Columbia.
 This program took a specific focus on aboriginal women living in rural residences who were at a socio-economic disadvantage.
 UBC led the recruitment process for this program and it was promoted through websites, posters, and takeaway marketing material such as magnets.
 Enrollment for this program was completed by the participant through a web portal or through TEXT2Enroll by texting a 5 digit short-code to sign up for the program.
 For this study, participants received three weekly messages scheduled based on their gestational week.
 Content included educational and supportive material with links to helpful website resources.
 In addition, there were six optional supplementary streams with additional educational content that a participant could choose to sign up for.
 Supplemental messages were delivered five minutes after their regular scheduled messages.
-The content for this project was created by the UBC and delivered by web portal or SMS.
-For participants who do not have access to a phone, they could view the messages from any computer (Munro, et al., 2017).
-SmartMom has now moved to co-commercialization.
-Link: SmartMom Text Messaging for Prenatal Education: A Qualitative Focus Group Study to Explore Canadian Women's Perceptions Prenatal education text messaging service launches throughout Northern B.C.